![]() |

 - Consultations between class teachers and members of the leadership team where progress data is discussed.

-- Liaison with external agencies e.g. Educational Psychology Service, Speech and Language
+- Collaborative working with external agencies e.g. Educational Psychology Service, Speech and Language

 SEN Support: